Automating JPEG optimization with jpegoptim in your projects

 Integrating with ci/cd pipelines

-Automate image optimization in your continuous integration/continuous deployment (CI/CD) pipeline to ensure optimized images are used in your deployments.
+Automate image optimization in your continuous integration/continuous deployment (CI/CD) pipeline to ensure only optimized images are deployed.

 For GitHub Actions, add the following to your workflow file (e.g., .github/workflows/ci.yml